cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3.md

 ## Required Reading

 While iOS firmware version 14.3 is unsigned, it's still possible to update to it from a lower firmware version.
-However, this method will **expire on the 26th April 2021**.
+However, this method will **expire on April 26th, 2021**.

 This is a good firmware version to update to as it supports the latest Taurine jailbreak, while being a fairly stable OS to begin with.